andytudhope/thebluebook/source/tangled-bank/index.md

 “We have to learn, so to speak, to get out of our own light, because with our personal self — this idolatrously worshiped self — we are continually standing in the light of this wider self — this not-self, if you like — which is associated with us and which this standing in the light prevents.
 We eclipse the illumination from within.
 And in all the activities of life, from the simplest physical activities to the highest intellectual and spiritual activities, our whole effort must be to get out of our own light.” — Aldous Huxley

-Life as an art and art as a game – as action for its own sake, without thought of gain or loss, praise or blame – is the key, then, to the turning of living itself into a yoga, and art into the means to such a life” — Joseph Campbell
+“Life as an art and art as a game – as action for its own sake, without thought of gain or loss, praise or blame – is the key, then, to the turning of living itself into a yoga, and art into the means to such a life” — Joseph Campbell

 “There lay all my love of life: a silent passion for what would perhaps escape me, a bitterness beneath a flame.
 Each day I would leave this cloister like a man lifted from himself, inscribed for a brief moment in the continuance of the world… There is no love of life without despair of life […] At the moment, my whole kingdom is of this world.
 This sun and these shadows, this warmth and this cold rising from the depths of the air: why wonder if something is dying or if men suffer, since everything is written on this window where the sun sheds its plenty as a greeting to my pity?
 I can say and in a moment I shall say that what counts is to be human and simple.
 No, what counts is to be true, and then everything fits in, humanity and simplicity.
 When am I truer than when I am the world?
 My cup brims over before I have time to desire.
 Eternity is there and I was hoping for it.
 What I wish for now is no longer happiness but simply awareness.” — Albert Camus

-“This is the simple poem I have made.
-Tell me you understand.
-But when you do
-Don’t ask me in return if I have said
-All that I meant, or whether it is true.” — Anthony Thwaite

-“But all the clocks in the city began to whir and chime, O let not time deceive you, you cannot conquer time.
-In the burrows of the nightmare where justice naked is time watches from the shadows and coughs when you would kiss.
-In headaches and in worry vaguely life leaks away and time will have his fantasy tomorrow or today” — W H Auden

 “Everyone suddenly burst out singing;
 And I was filled with such delight